MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

     [OpenApiResponseWithBody(statusCode: HttpStatusCode.OK, contentType: "application/json", bodyType: typeof(string), Description = "Returns the sum of the two numbers.")]
     [OpenApiResponseWithBody(statusCode: HttpStatusCode.BadRequest, contentType: "application/json", bodyType: typeof(string), Description = "Returns the error of the input.")]
     ```
-5. Repeat the previous steps to add OpenAPI attributes to the `Subtract`, `Multiply`, `Divide`, and `Sqrt` functions.
-When adding the attributes, be sure to update the operation and parameter descriptions accordingly.
-The `Description` fields are the most important attributes because they will be used by the planner to determine which function to call.
+5. Repeat the previous steps for the `Subtract`, `Multiply`, `Divide`, and `Sqrt` functions.
+When adding the attributes, update the operation and parameter descriptions accordingly.

+    > [!Important]
+    > The `Description` fields are the most important attributes because they will be used by the planner to determine which function to call.
 We recommend reusing the same description values from the previous walkthroughs.

     | Function | Description |
     | --- | --- |